 Of course, there is nothing specifically North Carolinian about this little plot of urban design.
 To me it only read as such because of the contours of memory that have been left in my own emotional and mental being by a childhood that was uniquely mine.
 But that’s the point.
 How many current concepts in the wheelhouse of contemporary office design have made “welcoming” and “cookie cutter” interchangeable?
 What does this do to our notion and experience of space?
 Of time?
 Of our ability to progress on either plane?
 Are we left with any indication that we are in Glendale other than a bestowed but somehow shared knowledge that we are just… in Glendale?

 Turn around.
 Walk back into Eagle Rock and into Los Angeles, a distinction you can make thanks not to any landmarks or lighthouses, but simply because the signs tell you that you have crossed over from one to another.
 But then you see an unmistakable reminder that you are back in LA and, in fact, have never left the county: a small encampment of tents under the overpass.

 Los Angeles’ homelessness crisis is one of the worst in the US, and one doesn’t have to go to Skid Row, with its 8,000 strong tent city, to be confronted with this.
 It is on every other block, in every neighborhood save for the richest (where residents experiencing homelessness are hassled along by compliant cops and, increasingly, private security forces).
 And if that somehow fails to remind you, then at the very least you will see it whenever you try to find a new apartment in your price range.

 Which brings us to the real problem.
-How much of the unremarkable, the quotidian and faceless that tweaks with our sense of time and place, have we simply come to accept and integrate into our daily experience?
-And how much does this go to prove to us, on however subconscious a level, that the city is beyond our control?
+How much of the unremarkable, the quotidian and faceless that tweaks with our sense of time and place, is simply synecdoche for this kind of violence?
+Can the two be meaningfully separated?
+How much have we come to accept and integrate into our daily experience?
+And how much, on however subconscious a level, do we innately understand and accept this?